said-technologie/Payload-Maker/README.md

   this script will help to make an apk payload using the METSAPLOIT without any harde work IT MAY NOT BE WORKNG ON TERMUX, WINDOWS AND MAC SOME TIMES BUT I WILL TRY MY BEST TO MAKE IT AVAILABLE FOR ALL

-# install on linux system
+# install on linux systems

 pkg install python